hoangduytranuk/blender_manual/blender_docs/manual/scene_layout/object/editing/transform/control/orientations.rst

    :Menu:      :menuselection:`Object --> Transform --> Align to Transform Orientation`

-Aligns (rotates) the selected objects so that their local orientation matches the active transform orientation in the Transform orientation panel or the *Orientation* selection in the Transform Operator panels.
+Aligns (rotates) the selected objects so that their local orientation matches the active transform orientation in the Transform orientation panel or the *Orientation* selection in the Transform :ref:`ui-undo-redo-adjust-last-operation` panels.